APrettyCoolProgram/DotfilesAndGistsEtc/README.md

     <img align="center" src="https://github.com/APrettyCoolProgram/dotfiles-gists-etc/blob/master/AppData/Image/Project/dotfiles-gists-etc-project-screenshot-01.png" alt="Alternate text for image" width="600">
 </p>

+# Updating
+If your project can be deployed, describe how to do so here.

+# Deploying
+If your project can be deployed, describe how to do so here.

 # API
 API information goes here.

-# Deploying
-If your project can be deployed, describe how to do so here.

 # How it works
 Sometimes it's nice to let users know what is happening "behind the scenes".
 If you feel like doing that, do it here.